 Eating out in Austria can be quite an expense.
 A 3-course meal for two at a mid-range restaurant is likely to cost you around 50 EUR.
 You’ll pay 12 EUR for a single-course meal for one at an inexpensive place and about 7 EUR for a fast food meal.

 Student cafe (kantine) is the cheapest option.
-You can use it without being a student, the average price for a meal is 5-6 EUR.
+You can use it without being a student; the average price for a meal is 5-6 EUR.

 Reason 2.
-Cost of Goods
+Cost of goods

 While sales tax in Germany is 19%, 5 % in Canada, 11,7% highest and 0% lowest in the USA, if you love to shop and want to own many things, you shouldn’t move to Austria.

 Reason 3.
-Austrian Food
+Austrian food

 You might think Austrian food was all about Wiener Schnitzel and Sachertorte, but it’s not.
 It has much more to offer.
 However, the food culture here will not adapt to your dietary restrictions.
 It’s hard for vegetarians or gluten-free folks to have a good meal.

 Country cuisine is based on meat, all kinds of noodles (Käsespätzle), and potatoes.
-If these aren’t your favorites (neither they are mine), think twice before going to Austria.
+If these aren’t your favorites (neither are they mine), think twice before going to Austria.
 Bread, coffee, and cakes are very popular and can be found everywhere.

 Despite the variety of food in Austria, you still will see people eating Wiener Schnitzel and fries almost every second day.

 Reason 4.
-High Taxes
+High taxes